OpenWaterFoundation/owf-learn-fortran/mkdocs-project/docs/dev/git.md

 ## Using Git in Development Environment

-Additional inforamation will be provided here about using Git with Eclipse/Photran.
+Additional inforamation will be provided here about using various tools for Fortran development, including Eclipse/Photran.